 Since the [2011 royal] wedding, there are many new and innovative millinery materials and techniques available.
 We will still see many creative couture headpieces designed in interesting and modern fabrications.
 Truly, the sky’s the limit.

-I forecast they will be wearing both.
 Many Americans often [feel like they] need an excuse to wear a hat or fascinator and what better occasion than a royal wedding?
 I encourage invited guests to visit a couture milliner like myself to procure their headwear selection.

 If Americans learned anything from Kate and William’s wedding, they will know that 99 percent of the guests wore hats.
 Go to a milliner who is experienced with special occasion headwear.
 Most importantly, find your comfort zone and don’t go out on a limb.